semanticmx/html5-coding-standards/README.md

     <li><a href="#" id="links">home</a></li>
 ```

-### Correct Use of Indentation
+### Proper Usage of Indentation
-To improve code readability, all elements and attributes should be placed on separate lines.
+To enhance code readability, each element and attribute should be placed on its own line.
+This approach improves structure, making the code easier to read and maintain.

 **Correct usage** :ok_hand:
 ```html